 The course is part of this learning path

 This course explains some additional topics you should make sure you understand before taking the DP-200 Exam.
-These topics deal with four different services:
+These include:

 - SQL Database

 If you’re preparing to write Microsoft’s DP-200 exam, then there are some additional topics you should make sure you understand first.
 These topics deal with two different services: SQL Database and Data Factory.

 Let’s start with SQL Database.
 It has a really cool feature called Automatic Tuning.
 There are three options you can enable.
 The CREATE INDEX option will determine whether queries would perform better if particular indexes were created.
 Then it actually creates those indexes automatically!
 It even monitors the performance of queries afterward to make sure that the new indexes really have improved performance.

 The DROP INDEX option finds indexes that can be safely removed without impacting performance.